cassmussard/classification/Readme.md

-# PCA in Generalized Convex Spaces
+# Classification in Generalized Convex Spaces

-### phi_alpha-PCA is a robust PCA in the generalized convex spaces

 In this package, we find: